 is our global society?

 by old white men sippin’ tea?

 As they climb the hill to the start, the fog settles in.

-It drifts from the sky as it does the tea,
+It drifts from the sky as tea does

 Jitters, shakes, anxious minds bearing the cold in stride

 and the rabbits run scared to the front.